kelvinbest1/railsproject/README.md

 Once the user has signed up for an account, the user will be redirected to the profile page, where they will have the ability to add restaurants to their page and can also log out of their account.

-After adding a restaurant to their account, the user will be able to select that restaurant and add games to that restaurant under their account.
+After adding a restaurant to their account, the user will be able to select that restaurant and add wings to that restaurant under their account.

 Have fun with this application!